Folies Bergère: History

 In the early 1890s, the American dancer Loie Fuller starred at the Folies Bergère.
 In 1902, illness forced Marchand to leave after 16 years.

+In 1907, at the age of 13, Yvonne Printemps was dancing at the Folies Bergère.

 In 1918, Paul Derval (1880–1966) made his mark on the revue.
 His revues featured extravagant costumes, sets and effects, and "small nude women".
 Derval's small nude women would become the hallmark of the Folies.
 During his 48 years at the Folies, he launched the careers of many French stars including Maurice Chevalier, Mistinguett, Josephine Baker, Fernandel and many others.

-In 1926, Baker, an African-American expatriate singer, dancer, and entertainer, caused a sensation at the Folies Bergère in a new revue, La Folie du Jour, in which she danced a number Fatou wearing a costume consisting of a skirt made of a string of artificial bananas and little else, and Un Vent De Folie(1927).
+In 1926, Baker, an African-American expatriate singer, dancer, and entertainer, caused a sensation at the Folies Bergère in a new revue, La Folie du jour, in which she danced a number Fatou wearing a costume consisting of a skirt made of a string of artificial bananas and little else, and Un Vent De Folie(1927).
 Her erotic dancing and near-nude performances were renowned.
 The Folies Bergère catered to popular taste.
 Shows featured elaborate costumes; the women's were frequently revealing, practically leaving them naked, and shows often contained a good deal of nudity.
 Shows also played up the "exoticness" of people and objects from other cultures, indulging the Parisian fascination with the négritude of the 1920s.

 In 1926 the facade of the theatre was given a complete make-over by the artist Maurice Pico.
 The facade was redone in Art Deco style, one of the many Parisian theatres of this period using the style.